pytorch/android-demo-app/D2Go/README.md

 System.out.println("D2Go inference time(ms): " + inferenceTime);
 ```

-On a Pixel 3 phone, it takes about 350ms to infer an image, more than 1/3 reduction in time from the 550ms taken by the YOLOv5 model in the [Object Detection demo app](https://github.com/pytorch/android-demo-app/tree/master/ObjectDetection).
+On a Pixel 3 phone, it takes about 50ms to infer an image, 11 times reduction in time from the 550ms taken by the YOLOv5 model in the [Object Detection demo app](https://github.com/pytorch/android-demo-app/tree/master/ObjectDetection).

 ## Use the Prebuilt or Self-built torchvision ops Library